What is the Kentucky QSO Party?

 K4KCG Bonus Station

-In 2023, station K4KCG will be designated as a bonus station.
+Station K4KCG is designated as a bonus station.
 Anyone inside or outside of Kentucky can work K4KCG once per band and mode and earn 100 bonus points for each completed contact.
 (See Rules) Logging programs need not track bonus points earned — after you submit your Cabrillo file, earned bonus points will be added to your final score posted on the KYQP website.

 After the KYQP